SuviMaria/Legionellosis_prediction_model/README.md

 <img width="883" height="616" alt="image" src="https://github.com/user-attachments/assets/599ada1d-9e2c-44b9-b8f7-bebd253f2398" />

 ## Dataset
-I created my own dataset from publicly available data from THL and Ilmatieteen laitos.
+Dataset was created from publicly available data from THL and Ilmatieteen laitos.
+The weather data included data from four different measuring stations mainly in southern Finland as the population density is highest in the southern region of Finland.
+In the THL publicly available data, the cases are reported only on national level and for this reason the weather data was acquired mainly from the southern Finland.

+The data was acquired from the following sources:
+- THL, tartuntatautirekisteri, 2025
+- Ilmatieteenlaitos, havaintojen lataus, 2025
+    - Vaasa Palosaari
+    - Kuopio Maaninka
+    - Pirkkala-Tampere lentoasema
+    - Vantaa Helsinki-Vantaa lentoasema